lucendio/lecture-devops-code/tutorials/07_update-version-on-instance-group/README.md

 ### Task(s)

-0. Ensure that all machines exist and are accessible by CM
+0. Ensure that all machines exist and are accessible by Configuration Management tool

 1. Prepare the target systems by installing and configuring the following dependencies:
   * load balancer (e.g. Nginx)